-Combining fun, fright, and philanthropy, from coast to coast a number of Halloween haunted houses will be helping dogs and cats who need forever homes as they help fear fans get in the ‘spirit’ of the 2017 screamin’ season!
+Combining fun, fright, and philanthropy, from coast to coast a number of Halloween haunted houses will help dogs and cats who need forever homes as they help fear fans get in the ‘spirit’ of the 2018 screamin’ season!
 We were able to dig up the following attractions that will raise funds for paws causes as they raise heart rates…see if there is a Halloween happening with heart in your area!
 Keep in mind that haunted houses are for humans only… after all, no one wants to look like a scaredy cat in front of their dog!

 Montgomery Humane Society Haunted House